 A mandatory orientation for new students is held at the beginning of the September semester.
 Students are notified during June or July about the date and time of this orientation program.
-Since important information about the School for Health Studies, the program, and the College is provided at that time, it is expected that all new students will attend.
+Since important information about the School of Health Sciences, the program, and the College is provided at that time, it is expected that all new students will attend.